MartsyniukOlena/chance-game/README.md

 __Solved Bugs:__

-- aria-label for scissors was corrected (as it was paper)
+- The aria label for scissors was corrected (it was paper)
-- removed low resolution logo and added rock, paper, scissors, spock lizard icons
+- removed low-resolution logo and added rock, paper, scissors, spock, lizard icons
 - changed colors for contrast on computer's and user's choices, buttons, icons
-- JSHint showed to remove missing semicolons
+- JSHint showed to add missing semicolons
+- Arrows were not displayed on the mobile version.
+They were replaced with hyphens and 'more than' signs

 __The bugs left to fix__